Copper and Silver Ionisation

-Although a relatively new modality, copper and silver ionisation is a proven method of water treatment method that is surpassing its counterparts.
-You can find out more about other water treatment methods here.
+Although a relatively new modality, copper and silver ionisation is a proven method of water treatment that is surpassing its counterparts in Legionella control.
+You can find out more about other water treatment methods below.

 Benefits Of Copper and Silver Ionisation

-As well as effectively controlling Legionella, Pseudomonas and other water borne pathogens, copper silver ionisation has a range of benefits that make a safe, approved and advanced water treatment method.
-You can find out more about the benefits of copper and silver ionisation and our Orca system here.
+As well as effectively controlling Legionella, Pseudomonas and other water borne pathogens, copper silver ionisation has a range of benefits that make it a safe, approved and advanced water treatment method.
+You can find out more about the benefits of copper and silver ionisation and our Orca system below.

 Residual Effect of Copper and Silver

 A 1994 study on copper and silver ionisation of a hospital water distribution system found complete inactivation of Legionella pneumophila and L. bozemanii when exposed to 0.4 mg/L copper and 0.04 mg/L silver, and continued residual inactivation two months after the copper and silver water ionisation unit was switched off (Liu et al. 1994).